 - a.
-Approve the draft policy in principle as presented; - b.
-Amend the policy and approve in principle; - c.
-Refer the policy back to a Committee of the Whole for further review. - d.
-Do not approve the policy.
+Send the draft policy to the board meeting for approval as presented; - b.
+Amend the policy and forward the amended policy for approval; - c.
+Refer the policy back for additional public comments. - d.
+Do not forward the policy.

 - a.
 Strategic Plan Alignment - b.
 Q'pethet Ye Tel:exw, Gathering to Understand: A Framework for Creating a Culture of Equity - c.
 Funding Guidelines, Costing, & Budget Impact - d.
-Policy, Legislation, Regulation
+Policy, Legislation, Regulation e.
+Organizational Capacity